Free CAD block websites

 This site has an open resource policy, where members can submit and publish their own blocks for other users to download and use.
 These blocks are checked by the websites administrators, by be careful that the scales are correct when using them in your drawings.

-One of our favourite features of the site, is the way it will select and show similar CAD blocks to the block you are currently viewing, making it very easy to find what you want.
+One of our favorite features of the site, is the way it will select and show similar CAD blocks to the block you are currently viewing, making it very easy to find what you want.

 This site requires users to have minimum of AutoCAD 2007 to avoid any compatibility issues